CiscoTestAutomation/xpresso/README.md

   * `initializers/docker-entrypoint-initdb.d/1-user.sql`
   * `initializers/settings.yml`
   * `etc/mgmt_settings.py`
+* If you have updated `xpresso_admin` password from UI, update the password in the `initializers/new_settings.yml` as well.
 * Create a dir under data dir at: `${DATA_DIR}/elastic`
   * Make the elastic data dir writable: `chmod -R 777 ${DATA_DIR}/elastic`.
 * Double check that `wait-for-it.sh` script is executable.
 If not, run `chmod +x wait-for-it.sh`.